 If you would like the companionship of a Bengal in your life, please follow us on Facebook for the most up to date information on availability, or contact us at email@example.com.
 We breed the best to the best.
 Our standards are high.
 Not only do we look for beauty but we work with bloodlines that are proven, through generations, to be genetically sound.
 Though many of our cats would show well, we are keenly aware that, ultimately, we are breeding family pets, a responsibility that we take very seriously.
 As show cats must have friendly, outgoing temperaments, the same is true for pets.

 In most cases, we have a waiting list for our kittens year round.
 To be on our waiting list, you must place a $200 non-refundable deposit which will later be applied to a specific kitten.
 Then, you will receive notice of all confirmed breeding’s along with photos and updates of each litter as it arrives.
 Deposits are honored in the order that they are received.
 When it is your turn, you will be invited to visit each litter as they become 8 weeks or older until you have selected your purrfect kitten!
-Once you have made your selection the deposit agreement is signed by both parties and your deposit will be applied to the cost of the kitten you have chosen.
+Once you have made your selection the selection agreement is signed by both parties and your initial deposit will be applied to the cost of the kitten you have chosen.
+At his time an additional payment of $500 will be required to hold the specific kitten you have chosen.

 We believe in the therapeutic value of bonding with a pet.
 If you, or someone you know, has special needs and/or limited income, and would enjoy having one of our precious felines to love please contact us.
 Occasionally we may offer one of our retired breeders or a special needs kitten to a pet approved – forever home.
 For this we require an adoption fee of $300 to cover all veterinarian fees for wellness exam, blood panel, updated vaccinations and all spay/neuter expenses; this must be done before the cat leaves our cattery.
 Kittens/cats sold with breeding rights range from $2800 to $3500.
 We may allow a breeder quality cat/kitten to be sold as a pet but may not necessarily take less than a breeder price for the cat/kitten.
 Good Bengals are not inexpensive.
 You get what you pay for.